 This chapter in our fantasy worldbuilding guide for writers explores a few tools to help you build a world from scratch.
 You may be tempted to try and use a worldbuilding template.
 Instead, I’d encourage you to give it a go yourself.
 What you’ll read below will help you.

-A Fantasy Worldbuilding Guide: How Do You Build A World?
+A Fantasy Worldbuilding Guide: Building A World From Scratch

 Let’s just say it’s going to take a little longer than seven days.